 - By tapping on the ‘donate’ button in your Story, your followers will be able to donate to those groups.

 Previously, the platform released ‘donation stickers’ to help those in need due to the prevailing global health crisis.

-Instagram is used by celebrities, influences, businesses, and others to stay connected with their audience, family and friends, and to keep them engaged via their Stories.
-Thus, the new camera update has made previously used tools of engagement easier to use by create a separate user-interface for Polls, Questions, Countdown and Quiz.
+Instagram is used by celebrities, influences, businesses, and others to stay connected with their audience, family, and friends, and to keep them engaged via their Stories.
+Thus, the new camera update has made previously used tools of engagement easier to use by creating a separate user-interface for Polls, Questions, Countdown, and Quiz.

 - Add or edit the question by tapping on the text box.

 - For each interactive feature, see the in-app suggestions by tapping on the double-dice icon on top of the screen.